 - (1) Alternate side of the street parking shall be in effect from 5:00 p.m. from the first day of November of each y ear and end at a5:00 p.m. on the first day of April of the following year. - (2) Parking is permitted on the even side of the street on even calendar days.
 The even side of the street shall be that side of the street having even residence house numbers. - (3) Parking is permitted on the odd side of the street on odd calendar days.
 The odd side of the street shall be that side of the street with odd residence house numbers. - (4) Parking shall be permitted from 5:00 p.m. daily and shall be in effect until 4:59 p.m. the following day. - (5) After 5:00 p.m., on even days, park on the odd side of the street so that you "Park for Tomorrow". - (6) After 5:00 p.m. on odd days, park on the even side of the street so that you "Park for Tomorrow". - (7) These parking restrictions shall apply on all Village streets except: - a.
 Miller Street between Chenango Street and Elizabeth Street on both sides of that street on which there will be no parking from November 1 to April 1 from 12:00 a.m. (midnight) to 7:00 a.m. (amended 9/13/11, LL 4-2011) - b.
-Village streets that have no parking on either side of the street allowed at present which include Church Street, Old State Road between Chenango Street and Route 7, Beacon Street from its intersection with Kirkwood Avenue north to Chenango Street - (8) This regulation shall be posted at the major entrances of the Village of Port Dickinson.
+Village streets that have no parking on either side of the street allowed at present which include Church Street, Old State Road between Chenango Street and Route 7, Beacon Street from its intersection with Kirkwood Avenue north - to Chenango Street - c.
+Grant Street at Chenango Street on both sides of that street on which there will be no parking 30 feet west of the curb line. [added 1/14/2020, LL 1-2020] - (8) This regulation shall be posted at the major entrances of the Village of Port Dickinson.
 Notice of this regulation shall also be made each year by the publication of one notice in the "Press & Sun Bulletin" and by an announcement on local radio and television, which said publication and announcement shall inform the public at least one (1) week in advance of the effective date of the alternate side of the street parking regulations for that year.